 Thomas Jefferson was born on April 13, 1743, at Shadwell, a plantation on a large tract of land near present-day Charlottesville, Virginia.
 His father, Peter Jefferson (1707/08-57), was a successful planter and surveyor and his mother, Jane Randolph Jefferson (1720-76), came from a prominent Virginia family.
 Thomas was their third child and eldest son; he had six sisters and one surviving brother.

-In 1762, Jefferson graduated from the College of William and Mary in Williamsburg, Virginia, where he reportedly enjoyed studying for 15 hours then practicing violin for several more hours on a daily basis.
-He went on to study law under the tutelage of a respected Virginia attorney (there were no official law schools in America at the time), and began working as a lawyer in 1767.
+In 1762, Jefferson graduated from the College of William and Mary in Williamsburg, Virginia, where he reportedly enjoyed studying for 15 hours, then practicing violin for several more hours on a daily basis.
+He went on to study law under the tutelage of respected Virginia attorney George Wythe (there were no official law schools in America at the time, and Wythe’s other pupils included future Chief Justice John Marshall and statesman Henry Clay).
+Jefferson began working as a lawyer in 1767.
 As a member of colonial Virginia’s House of Burgesses from 1769 to 1775, Jefferson, who was known for his reserved manner, gained recognition for penning a pamphlet, “A Summary View of the Rights of British America” (1774), which declared that the British Parliament had no right to exercise authority over the American colonies.

 Marriage and Monticello

 On January 1, 1772, Jefferson married Martha Wayles Skelton (1748-82), a young widow.
-The couple moved to Monticello and eventually had six children; only two of their daughters–Martha (1772-1836) and Mary (1778-1804)–survived into adulthood.
+The couple moved to Monticello and eventually had six children; only two of their daughters—Martha (1772-1836) and Mary (1778-1804)—survived into adulthood.
 In 1782, Jefferson’s wife Martha died at age 33 following complications from childbirth.
 Jefferson was distraught and never remarried.
-However, it is believed he fathered more children with one of his slaves, Sally Hemings (1773-1835).
+However, it is believed he fathered more children with one of his slaves, Sally Hemings (1773-1835), who was also his wife’s half-sister.

 Thomas Jefferson and the American Revolution